Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Cart Condition to test for cart subtotal more than $50 (click to zoom)

 You can build up cart conditions with amazing flexibility because it works like a “rules engine”.
 Meaning you can group and daisy chain conditions and groups of conditions together.
-All of the things need to be true before that coupon (and therefore the free product) can be applied to the customer’s cart.
+All of these things need to be true before that coupon (and therefore the free product) can be applied to the customer’s cart.

 For example, adding an extra condition like testing the user role:

-Cart Condition to test for cart subtotal more than $50 AND that the customer is a Guest (click to zoom)
+Cart Condition to test for cart subtotal of more than $50 AND that the customer is a Guest (click to zoom)

 Or even this one where we allow usage in two distinct scenarios: